jegabyte/invoice_reconcilation_web/README.md

 ## Notes

-- The app uses Google Cloud Firestore directly, not Firebase SDK
+- The app uses Google Cloud Firestore directly via backend API
+- No Firebase SDK or API keys required
 - All Firestore timestamps are converted to ISO strings in API responses
 - Frontend proxies API calls through Vite in development
 - No CORS issues as everything runs on same origin in production
+- Use `.env.example` as reference for environment variables